rancher/webhook/pkg/resources/management.cattle.io/v3/roletemplate/RoleTemplate.md

  ### Deletion check

 RoleTemplate can not be deleted if they are referenced by other RoleTemplates via `roletemplates.roleTemplateNames` or by GlobalRoles via `globalRoles.inheritedClusterRoles`

+## Mutation Checks

+### Ensure Rules are encoded

+The fields of `PolicyRule` have the `omitempty` JSON tag, indicating that they will be excluded if they are empty when encoded to JSON.
+Ensure that the `Rules` of the `RoleTemplate` are encoded when there is a difference between the encoded `Rules` and the non-encoded `Rules`.